-core: Proliferation (2000s–2020s)

 The first use of the suffix -core to refer to a style was the term "fashioncore" coined by metalcore band Eighteen Visions in 2002, which later helped originate the visual style, fashion and aesthetic of the scene subculture.
 This was followed by, normcore, coined in 2013 by trend forecasting group K-HOLE.
 The normcore aesthetic involved plain clothing as people chose to avoid social media's focus on uniqueness.
 Glamcore arose soon after normcore as a trend in opposition to it.
 New York Magazine popularized the term normcore, as well as the 2017 term gorpcore, an outdoor recreation-themed aesthetic named after the snack gorp.
 The -core suffix began being applied to contemporary momentary trends and online visual aesthetics.

 The cottagecore aesthetic emerged during the early COVID-19 pandemic as residents of cities wished to get more involved with nature.
 Similar escapism inspired the darker goblincore aesthetic.
 The COVID-19 pandemic also inspired cluttercore, which involved collecting objects indoors.
 The American Dialect Society considered -core as a nominee for "most creative word of 2021".

 The term corecore emerged in response to the overuse of the associated suffix, originating in 2020 and later gaining wider popularity in 2022.
 Corecore became an artistic movement aiming to capture post-2020 sensibilities, commonly described as an "anti-trend", originated by users such as @masonoelle and @HighEnquiries.
 Corecore videos collaged clips from movies, memes, television shows, and online videos, juxtaposed with music that often involved themes of sadness and loneliness, as well as criticisms of consumerism.
 Many internet users viewed corecore as a unique art form, though some criticized the popularity of the trend for weakening its message that opposed trendiness.

 Fashions suffixed with -core surged in popularity in 2022.
 Inspired by the 2023 movie Barbie, the suffix was applied to the Barbiecore trend, inspired by the style of the movie's titular character and the color pink.
 Barbiecore was more popular than other -core trends the same year.
 Lexicographer Grant Barrett told The New York Times that year, Core' just seems like a suffix that is going to last and last and last."

 Criticism

-In 2024, Varsity writer Gina Stock claimed that the rise of "-core" aesthetics and fashion trends were contributing to overconsumption, as well as placing women into boxes, with Stock stating, "Some of the 'types' and 'cores' are inherently problematic – 'mob wife' is a style that promotes blind faith in criminal men; 'clean girl' sits in a dichotomy where the style appears effortless and minimal, while, behind the scenes, it promotes 15-step skincare routines and expensive organic food; 'coquette' aesthetics emphasise submissive charm and self-objectification in a hyper-feminine manner, revealing but chaste."

-The popularity of core aesthetics have also been described as a symptom of a broader identity crisis among Gen Z.
+The popularity of core aesthetics have been described as a symptom of a broader identity crisis among Gen Z.

 Examples

-A wiki called Aesthetics Wiki has documented hundreds of -core aesthetics.
+A Fandom wiki called Aesthetics Wiki has documented over a thousand -core aesthetics.
 Over 5,000 genres with the suffix -core have been listed on Spotify.
 Notable uses of the suffix include: